YasasRangika/apim-automating-migration-testing/README.md

     IS_CURRENT_VERSION = "5.3.0"
     IS_MIGRATE_VERSION = "5.7.0"

- - Check whether inside that ‘**migration-resources**’ folder exists this directory
+ - Check whether ‘**migration-resources**’ folder exist inside the unzipped directory.

--   If you can’t see ‘**org.wso2.carbon.is.migration-x.x.0.jar**’ in <wso2is-x.x.0-migration-HOME> directory please check other folders named like droppings etc. If then bring them into <wso2is-x.x.0-migration-HOME> path
+-   If you can’t see ‘**org.wso2.carbon.is.migration-x.x.0.jar**’ in <wso2is-x.x.0-migration-HOME> directory, please check if it is available inside the folder named 'droppings' or another folder available in this location.
+If the jar files are available inside the droppings folder or within a similar folder then bring the jar files into the `<wso2is-x.x.0-migration-HOME>` path

--   After all these steps you should see the <wso2is-x.x.0-migration-HOME> exists below files;
+-   After all these steps you should see the below files exists inside `<wso2is-x.x.0-migration-HOME>`;

 > migration-resources
 >